ingoschlegelmilch/my-reads-app/README.md

 Of course, you are free to start this project from scratch if you wish!
 Just be sure to use [Create React App](https://github.com/facebookincubator/create-react-app) to bootstrap the project.

+## Solution

+### Known issues (TODO)

+Select items have an initial value, selecting that same value won't add it to another list, due to a missing `onChange` handler.
+We'll ignore this use case for now.

 ## TL;DR

 To get started developing right away: